o3de/o3de-extras/Templates/Ros2RoboticManipulationTemplate/README.md

 ## Working with custom manipulator

 ### Robot importing
-Import a robot using URDF or XACRO into O3DE using the provided [tutorial](https://docs.o3de.org/docs/user-guide/interactivity/robotics/importing-robot/).
+Import a robot using URDF, XACRO or SDFormat into O3DE using the provided [tutorial](https://docs.o3de.org/docs/user-guide/interactivity/robotics/importing-robot/).
 During importing check the ```Use articulation for joints and rigid bodies``` on the last page of the importer.

 ### Configuring the robot